ben h. williams professor of economics

 News: I am write explainers and other things on my Substack: Scott's Substack.
 I also host a podcast entitled The Mixtape with Scott which you can find on platforms like Spotify and others too.

 I regularly host workshops on causal inference for departments, industry and government agencies.
 I also provide both a multi-day workshop on the quantitative methods for causal inference (based on my book), which can include a relatively contemporary and up-to-date treatment of difference-in-differences design (including differential timing).
-For those interested, check out my workshop tab and email my assistant, Emmi Scott about scheduling and pricing.
+For those interested, check out my Mixtape Sessions page where you can learn about upcoming workshops taught by me or others.
+But if you would like to talk to me about speaking or teaching a workshop, just email me.

 An accessible, contemporary introduction to the methods for determining cause and effect in the social sciences